 This morning we board our train for our journey eastward, bound for Canada’s stunning Rocky Mountains.
 In dome car comfort, the amazing scenery changes gradually from rolling plateau, interspersed with irrigation areas, through to the lusher, evergreen forests farther north.
 Narrow farming valleys bordered by mountains on both sides, forests, logging camps and small communities roll on by.
 When we enter the Rockies, sights such as Mt Robson (at 3594 m, the highest point of the Canadian Rockies), snow fed rivers, alpine meadows and the local wildlife will keep the cameras clicking.
 We will travel through tunnels and across rail bridges which, more than 100 years on, are still engineering marvels.
 This legendary rail route is famous for helping to unite Canada’s east and west in the early 1900s.
 This train journey not only crosses the Continental Divide, by late afternoon, it delivers us into another province (Alberta) and the beautiful Jasper National Park.

 Today we board our charter coach and travel south.
 We are travelling the lcefields Parkway – one of the most spectacular drives in the world.
 This is a wilderness habitat for elk, big horn sheep, moose, mountain goats and bear.
 Waterfalls, emerald lakes, alpine meadows and snow-capped peaks complete the scene as we wind along the shoulder of the Continental Divide.
 The Columbia Icefield covers nearly 325 square km.
 Melt water from the icefield feeds rivers emptying into three different oceans: North to the Arctic; East to the Atlantic; and, West to the Pacific.
-We call into Lake Louise to drink in its incomparable beauty whilst enjoying afternoon high tea from the luxurious Fairview room of the Fairmont Chateau.
+We call into Lake Louise to drink in its incomparable beauty whilst enjoying lunch (a very special high tea) in the luxurious Fairview room of the Fairmont Chateau.
 There's time for a paddle on Lake Louise, or whatever else floats your boat, before continuing on later this afternoon to nearby Banff.
 Free evening.

-At 3 pm this afternoon, those opting for the chopper flight will enjoy an unforgettable 30 minutes over the Mt Assiniboine Glacier.
+At 3 pm this afternoon, those opting for the chopper flight will enjoy an unforgettable 30 minutes over the Mt Assiniboine Glacier region.
 The flights depart from Canmore, around 15 minutes east of Banff.
 Dubbed the ‘Matterhorn of the Canadian Rockies’ Mt Assiniboine rises majestically to 3611 metres along the Great Divide.
 The surrounding valleys, glaciers and icefalls are astounding.
-We will also visit Moraine Lake this morning before returning to Banff in time to enjoy some free time and the chance to take a spectacular gondola ride to the top of Sulphur Mountain.
-Free evening.

 We board our coach this morning and head into the rolling eastern foothills of the Rockies – and magnificent farming and grazing country.
 With our Canadian farm specialist on board for the next few days, we track north to Red Deer with farm visits along the way.
 We will also visit a Hutterite colony where very traditional lifestyles belie the sophistication of their large scale farming operations.